ijlee2/embroider-css-modules/CONTRIBUTING.md

 <details>
 <summary>Join this project 👩‍💻👨‍💻</summary>

 1. Help me maintain the project!
-I have limited time and there is much about CSS modules that I don't know.
+I have limited time and there is much that I don't know.

     - Cut releases
     - Research new ways to implement CSS modules